-Rewrites: Because I value the writing process (all drafts count toward your final points) rewrites will be accepted for specified essays - rewrite cover page required (on Canvas).
+Rewrites: Because I value the writing process (all drafts count toward your final points) rewrites will be accepted for selected essays only - rewrite cover page required (on Canvas).
 You will earn an average of the two scores.

 Final Grade Calculations: